-Spain’s Meliá hotel chain took over management of this 40-acre, full-service beach resort from Kempinski in 2011.
-Airy, two-story blocks have rooms with huge baths and beach or garden views.
-Sheltered by a fringing reef on the eastern coast of Unguja, Zanzibar’s main island, the resort’s calm white-sand beach has a long, shallow drop-off that makes swimming (as opposed to wading) impossible at low tide.
+Spain’s Meliá hotel chain took over management of this 40-acre, all-inclusive beach resort from Kempinski in 2011.
+Airy, two-story blocks have rooms with huge baths and beach or garden views, and villas come with their own pools.
+Sheltered by a fringing reef on the northeastern coast of Unguja, Zanzibar’s main island, the resort’s calm white-sand beach has a long, shallow drop-off that makes swimming (as opposed to wading) impossible at low tide.
 However, the long jetty immediately in front of the hotel means swimming and snorkeling are always possible near the rooms: Golf carts departing every 20 minutes transport guests to the best all-day swimming area a kilometer from the hotel outbuildings.
 Here, the Gabi Beach Club offers Balinese-style loungers and a restaurant grill.
 Souvenir hawkers sometimes haunt the public-access tide line, but discreet security staff prevent unwanted solicitation.